cc-archive/cchost/cchost_lib/TAGS-README.txt

-        One weird side-affect of all this: If the tag on the right is not a user tag (e.g. it has been promoted somewhere down the line) then the entry on the left will be replace with nothing - that is, effectively throwing it away.
+        One weird side-affect of all this: If the tag on the right is not a user tag (e.g. it has been promoted somewhere down the line) then the entry on the left will be replaced with nothing - that is, effectively throwing it away.
 If there are multiple tags on the right, only the user tags will be applied to the upload.